 Akash (Sky) surface-to-air missile

+When the Akash surface-to-air missile (SAM) entered service with the Indian Air Force (IAF) in September 2012, it had taken 30 years to develop and built.
 In the mid-1980s, India began indigenous development of a medium range SAM, the AKASH missile.
-Planned as a replacement for the SA-6 now in service, AKASH's design is based in large part on the SA-6 configuration.
+Planned as a replacement for the SA-6 in service, AKASH's design is based in large part on the SA-6 configuration.
 Development was repeatedly delayed with flight tests finally being initiated in late 1990.
 Akash is a mobile area defense medium-range medium and high altitude surface-to-air missile with a range of 27 to 30 kilometers.
 It is said to be indigenously developed, though it has a very strong resemblance to the Russian SA-6 GAINFUL.
 Akash has a multi-target handling capability, and employs a command guidance system with provision for terminal guidance.
 Powered by a ram rocket propulsion and an air breathing engine, Akash can cut through electronic jamming with its electronic couter-counter measure equipment.

 Akash has a launch weight of 720 kg, a diameter of 35 cm and a length of 5.8 meters.
 It can fly at supersonic speed of around 2.5 Mach and can reach an altitude of 18 kms.
 It has a capacity to carry 50 kg payload.
 The missile has a height ceiling of 18,000 meters and is capable of detecting and destroying aircraft flying at tree top height.
 The missile is supported by multi-target and multi-function phased array fire control radar called 'Rajendra' that has a range of about 60 km.